-Teaching Style V Development and Change of Biodiversity (2 SWS, 2 CP)

-S Progress in Biogeography (2 SWS, 3 CP)

-Prerequisites None

-Performance Assessment Seminar presentation (graded)

-Work Load Active participation in 2 courses: 60 hours
+40 hours

+20 hours

-Preparation and follow-up: 60 hours
+Preparation for the written exam: 30 hours

-Assessment component determined by instructor: 30 hours

 Total: 150 hours

 Credit Points 5 CP

 Scope of Time One semester (Recommended: 1st Global Change Ecology

 semester)

-Semester Offered Winter Semester
+Semester Offered Winter semester

 Target Group Global Change Ecology, Environmental Geography, Biodiversity

 and Ecology, Geoecology

-Reference to Other Modules B2 Biodiversity and Ecosystem Functioning
+Reference to Other Modules none

 B2 Biodiversity and Ecosystem Functioning

-Responsible for the Module Biogeography, UBT
+Responsible for the Module Disturbance Ecology, UBT

-Structural Content Biogeography, UBT;
+Structural Content Disturbance Ecology, UBT; Biogeography, UBT;

-Disturbance Ecology, UBT;

-Ecological-Botanical Garden, UBT

-Learning Objectives Topics in ecological research have become prominent in this
+Learning Objectives The learning outcome of the module Experimental Ecology is to

-module over the past years.
-In particular, experiments like BioDEPTH have proven to be very stimulating for theory formation.
-The results, however, have also been relevant for practical use.
-Goal of this module is, therefore, an in-depth look at the relationship between biodiversity and ecological complexity and eco-system functions.
-This will be taught by

-using data as well as at the theoretical level.
+reach an overview over recent experimental approaches in community ecology.
+In particular, globally coordinated, geographically distributed experiments such as HerbDivNet, BioDEPTH, EVENT, SUSALPS, DroughtNet or NutrientNet have proven to be very stimulating for understanding design and analysis of standardized experiments and testing ecological theory.
+Goal of this module is an in-depth look at the relationship between biodiversity and ecological functioning, understanding the scientific approaches and findings on impacts of climate change and land use change on ecosystem services.
+This course will be composed of several elements including theoretical instruction on experimental design and analysis, participation in ongoing field campaigns as well as collecting and analyzing own data.
+At the conclusion of this module, students will have a

-Course Content Using model ecosystems as an example, the basic mechanisms
+thorough understanding of experimental ecology.

+Course Content General concepts of experimental ecology will be introduced

-showing a relationship between biodiversity and eco-system functions will be discussed.
-Guided by instructors, students will collect and evaluate data.
-In doing so, students will learn about the limitations of experimental approaches, while also showing how this contributes to gain of knowledge.
-Students will become familiar with different methods of collecting and evaluating data.
+initially using ongoing field experiments as model ecosystems.
+Here, the focus of interest are effects of global change drivers om biodiversity and ecosystem functions.
+Guided by instructors, students will develop their own hypothesis within an ongoing research activity, collect and evaluate their own data.
+In doing so, students will learn about the potential and limitation of experimental approaches.
+Thus, students will become familiar with different methods of collecting and evaluating data in

+experimental ecology

-Teaching Style Ü Ecological Experiments with Model Ecosystems
+Teaching Style Ü Experimental Ecology

 (4 SWS, 5 CP, in small groups)

-Prerequisites Knowledge based on Module B1
+Prerequisites Knowledge based on Module B1 or B3, basic knowledge in R is

+strongly advised, advanced knowledge very welcome.

-Performance Assessment Written report (graded):
+Performance Assessment Written elaboration: scientific report (graded) and data

-Data evaluation (manuscript form)
+evaluation (manuscript form)

 Workload Active participation in 1 course: 120 hours

 Assessment component determined by instructor: 30 hours

 Total: 150 hours

 Credit Points 5 CP

-Scope of Time One semester (Recommended: 2nd Global Change Ecology
+Scope of Time One semester (Recommended: 2nd or 4th Global Change

-semester)
+Ecology semester)

-Semester Offered Summer Semester
+Semester Offered Summer semester

 Target Group Global Change Ecology

-Reference to Other Modules Based on B1 Biogeography and Macroecology
+Reference to Other Modules Based on B1 Biogeography and Macroecology or B3 Disturbance

+Ecology

 B3 Disturbance Ecology

 Responsible for the Module Disturbance Ecology, UBT

 Structural Content Disturbance Ecology, UBT;

-Biogeographic Modelling UBT
+Learning Objectives At the conclusion of this module, students will comprehend how

-Learning Objectives Module aim is to teach how ecosystems in all biomes are

-affected by natural and anthropogenic disturbance regimes, which create their own dynamics and temporary phenomena.
-Temporary deviations appear in different measures and in different qualities in all ecosystems.
-These can be necessary for system sustainability and demand stability features, such as, functional resilience, for example.
-This module tries to show the significance of temporary variety in ecological systems.
-Due to climate and land-use change, this is essential in order to evaluate system behaviour and for the conception of adaptation
+ecosystems in all biomes are affected by natural and anthropogenic disturbance regimes, which create their own dynamics and spatio-temporal phenomena.
+This knowledge will enable participants to understand effects of disturbances and extreme events on biodiversity and ecosystem functions, regeneration dynamics, and mechanisms of stability such as functional resilience.
+The learning outcome of the seminar is to reach an overview over recent scientific literature covering disturbance ecology and puls dynamics increasingly interacting with climate change and land-use change.
+This understanding will enable students to evaluate system behavior, to contribute to developing adaptation strategies and to tackle current research

-strategies.
+frontiers in disturbance ecology.